tokio-rs/website/content/blog/2018-10-doc-blitz.md

 understand.
 I believe a lack of good documentation plays a significant part.
 It's time to fix this problem.

-And because Tokio is open source, it is on you (the community) to make this happen! 👏
+And because Tokio is open source, it is on us (the community) to make this happen! 👏

 But don't worry, this isn't an aimless request to contribute documentation.
 It